WIPACrepo/user-management/README.md

 Keycloak may take a minute to start.
 If it does not, check your network settings, as it does not play well with VPNs and other more exotic network situations.

+Start an instance of mongodb in another terminal:
+     docker run --rm -it -p 27017:27017 -d mongo:latest

 Finally, run the tests:

     KEYCLOAK_URL=http://localhost:8080 USERNAME=admin PASSWORD=admin pytest